GilOliveira/schemadotorg/modules/schemadotorg_flexfield/README.md

 Configuration
 -------------

-- Go to Schema.org property configuration page.
+- Go to the Schema.org property configuration page.
   (@see /admin/config/search/schemadotorg/settings/properties)
 - Set Schema.org properties that should use flexfields and define the flexfield item data types.